vsmjs/vsm-dictionary-uniprot/README.md

 ```html
 <script src="https://unpkg.com/vsm-dictionary-uniprot@^1.0.0/dist/vsm-dictionary-uniprot.min.js"></script>
 ```
-after which it is accessible as the global variable `VsmDictionaryUniprot`.
+after which it is accessible as the global variable `VsmDictionaryUniProt`.

 ## Tests

 Run `npm test`, which runs the source code tests with Mocha.
-If you want to quickly live test the Uniprot API, go to the `test` directory and run:
+If you want to quickly live test the UniProt API, go to the `test` directory and run:
 ```
 node getEntries.test.js